Before we start setting up a free SSL in WordPress, it’s essential to know that what is SSL, what does it mean, and Why is it so important?

-SSL stands for “Secure Sockets Layer”, but in simple terms, SSL indicates a green padlock at the start of your domain in the browser’s address bar.
+SSL stands for “Secure Sockets Layer,” but in simple terms, SSL indicates a green padlock at the start of your domain in the browser’s address bar.

-Why SSL is Important?
+Why is SSL Important?

-There are many reasons which indicate the importance of SSL for a website, and I’ll list a few of them below and I believe they will be more than enough for you to consider SSL and set up a free SSL for your website today.
+There are many reasons which indicate the importance of SSL for a website, and I’ll list a few of them below, and I believe they will be more than enough for you to consider SSL and set up a free SSL for your website today.

 Do I need SSL?

 Yes, of course.
-Due to the reasons I mentioned above, I think every website should have SSL activated, be it a social media website, a forum, an e-commerce store, a membership site or a simple blog.
+Due to the reasons I mentioned above, I think every website should have SSL activated, be it a social media website, a forum, an e-commerce store, a membership site, or a simple blog.

 Having an SSL certificate will create a positive impression of your brand among your users and audience.

 How to Get a Free SSL Certificate?
+Step by Step Guide

 Below is the list of some of the popular web hosts that provides SSL for free.